 Compact Digital Camera: A big and bulky digital camera just isn’t compatible with ultralight backpacking.
 Look into buying one of the many tiny digital cameras available on the market.

-Travel Towel: I’ve mentioned it before, but a travel towel so much better than a standard cotton towel.
-They soak up much more water and dry super quick.
+Travel Towel: I’ve mentioned it before, but a travel towel is so much better than a standard cotton towel.
+They soak up much more water and dry super quickly.